mvcds/hubi/docs/domain-file-guide.md

   - array
   - a token's name: you may use the same name defined into the token's domain file which may not exist yet, or the normalized name (lowercase kebab) - refered as "token" type, hereafter

-default: a value indicating what to fill the token's attribute, when it is undefined (or null)
+default: an optional value indicating what to fill the token's attribute, when it is undefined (or null)
 ```

 ### Decorators